jonathan-eide/ble_rtt/README.md

-# Ranging with Round Trip Timing using BluetoothLow Energy
+# Ranging with Round Trip Timing using Bluetooth Low Energy

 This project is created to do ranging measurements between two nRF52840 Development Kits.
 It is written as a part of a student project at Norges Teknisk-Naturvitenskapelige Universitet (NTNU) in collaboration with Nordic Semiconductor.